tel: +48 22 499 98 98

 • Magnetic neodymium magnets are characterized by very high magnetic induction on the surface of the magnet and can operate (depending on the form) even at temperatures of 230°C or higher...

-• Key role in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical equipment or very highly developed apparatuses.
+• Key role in modern technologies – are used in computer drives, electric drive mechanisms, medical devices or very highly developed apparatuses.

 Disadvantages of neodymium magnets: